Apple Accessibility

 Deployment Methodology and Device Management

-Jamf Pro is a powerful Mobile Device Management (MDM) system – giving you control over your estate, including the ability to manage multiple sites, and share profiles between schools.
+Jamf Pro is a powerful Mobile Device Management (MDM) system – giving control over your estate, the ability to manage multiple sites & share school profiles.

 Discover how Jamf Pro could help with your schools’s deployment workflow.